frictionlessdata/frictionless-py/README.md

 - head - headers errors
 - body - contents errors

-### Profiles
+### Presets

 Table is a main inspection object in goodtables.
 The simplest option is to pass to `Inspector.inspect` path and other options for one table (see example above).
-But when multitable parallized inspection is needed profiles could be used to process a dataset.
+But when multitable parallized inspection is needed different presets could be used to process a dataset.

 Let's see how to inspect a datapackage: